Michael Carlson (chef)

 Michael Carlson (born June 5, 1974) is a chef and restaurateur from Chicago, Illinois.
 After dropping out of culinary school, Carlson got his start in the industry working under Paul Bartolotta.
 From there he studied abroad in Italy under Valentino Marcattilii, and in England under Heston Blumenthal.
 Carlson says he learned more from American chef Grant Achatz than anyone else.

 In late 2005 Carlson opened his first restaurant – Schwa – in Chicago.
-He quickly earned a positive reputation and Food & Wine magazine named him one of 2006's top new chefs.
-In 2007, Carlson was asked to host a gathering of world-famous chefs including Ferran Adrià, Heston Blumenthal, Thomas Keller and Pierre Hermé for Charlie Trotter's 20th anniversary celebration.
-The night went well, but put a severe strain on Carlson.
-He abruptly closed Schwa the next morning, and left the industry for four months before re-opening Schwa in February 2008.
+He and the restaurant have received critical acclaim.
 Carlson is known for his "unstressed" approach to food, creating simple dishes from unconventional ingredients.
-He is known as a perfectionist who does not like standing still professionally.
-One food critic described Carlson as "culinary maverick ... whose choices often [fly] in the face of fine-dining expectations."

-Despite Carlson's culinary skill, Schwa has struggled to remain afloat.
-Friends have attributed this to a complete lack of business acumen on Carlson's part, as well as his general lack of interest in material possessions.
-He has said he would rather cook and run his business the way he wants than make money.

 Outsiders view Carlson as an inconsiderate recluse, but co-workers describe him as a kind and generous person.
 Carlson is known for his casual demeanor and conversation.
 He lives with his girlfriend, Rachel Brown, and his two-year-old daughter, Lily, in Logan Square.